 And the linguistic- and geographically-challenged outsiders may learn a third fact about Brazil: The airports are in terrible shape.

-Whether it’s red tape holding down public funds or private dollars chickening out of any deals, Brazil needs to get 12 stadiums in 12 cities up and running for the first soccer game on June 12, 2014.
-Considering the country occupies 3.2 million square miles and that at least two of the stadiums are thousands of miles apart, getting the nation’s airports in shape is just as important to successfully running this major sporting event.
+Whether it’s red tape hold down public funds or private dollars chickening out, Brazil needs to get 12 stadiums in 12 cities up and running for the first soccer game on June 12.
+Considering the country occupies 3.2 million square miles and that at least two of the stadiums are almost as far apart as New York City is from Los Angeles, getting the nation’s airports in shape is just as important to successfully running this and the other major sporting events.